Theater

 THEAT 232: Stage Direction

 This studio course focuses on the fundamentals of stage direction.
 Students develop skills of play selection, audience analysis, text interpretation, working with actors, stage picturization and blocking, design considerations, and the process of casting and rehearsals.
 A primary focus is on developing a point of view about theater and directing by the study of other directors and theories of theater.
 Offered annually in the fall semester.
-Also counts toward management studies concentration.
+Also counts toward business and management studies and musical theater concentrations.

 Prerequisites: THEAT 110 or THEAT 180, and THEAT 115 or THEAT 130 or THEAT 131, and THEAT 140.